-Physical effects of both crack and cocaine addiction can be devastation.
+The physical effects of both crack and cocaine addiction can be devastating.
 Users lose their skin’s vitality, with cocaine snorters sometimes eroding their nasal passages.
 Many crack users will suffer from “crack lips” which is the result of burnt lips from the heat of the crack pipe.

 Becoming addicted to either form of cocaine is a serious dependency.
 If you or someone you love needs help with cocaine or crack addiction, reach out to our trained staff to learn more about how our individualized treatment programs can help you on your path to recovery.